-Resources for Musicians, Songwriters, Guitarists, Recording Engineers, etc.
+Resources for Musicians, Songwriters, Guitarists, & Home Studio Engineers

 GuitarJamz: I had so much fun with Marty Schwartz’s Blues Lessons!
-You try these for free (Marty also has like a zillion free lessons on YouTube – see the next resource below).
+You can try these for free (Marty also has like a zillion free lessons on YouTube – see the next resource below).
 GuitarJamz is not just blues – there are lessons in theory, Country, beginner lessons, and much more.
-As I write this in early 2020, it costs $139 a year to subscribe and as long as you are going to spend time with the lessons it is so worth it!
+As I write this in early 2020, it costs $139 a year to subscribe and as long as you are going to spend time with the lessons it is very much worth.

 Marty Music: Marty Schwartz has shared over a 1,000 lessons on YouTube (some from him, some from others) and adds new lessons all the time.
 And they’re all FREE!
 Check it out: https://www.youtube.com/channel/UCmnlTWVJysjWPFiZhQ5uudg

 Absolute Blues Guitar: Bobby Harrison is a great blues teacher.
 As of early 2020, membership costs $20 a month (and you can stop any time you want).
 You can also find lots of these lessons on YouTube for free. absolutebluesguitar.com

 Elite Backing Tracks: These are awesome!
 Lots of great tracks to jam over, in different styles. https://www.youtube.com/channel/UCUH70EBSpggPQ2S23G1yiQw

 Other Favorite Guitar Lesson YouTubers:

 - BluesGuitar Institute with John Hatcher: https://www.youtube.com/channel/UCcWTzJSRsSyZg8WysFNY6jg